VMBlakelock/saute-and-skewers-greekfood/README.md

 To create a functional website that allows users to manipulate data using the CRUD functionality.

-Prime technologies to be used in the project are HTML/CSS/Javascript/Python/Flask and MongDB.
+Prime technologies to be used in the project are HTML/CSS/Javascript/Python/Flask and MongoDB.

 ### Purpose